 A Very Brief History of Nuclear Physics

 Radioactivity was discovered in 1897 by Becquerel.
 The discovery itself was quite accidental — Becquerel was originally studying the phosphorescence of uranium salts and their ability to emit x-rays when touched by light.
-He soon discovered that Uranium were emitting x-rays without the need of an external energy source, et voilà.
+He soon discovered that uranium was emitting x-rays without the need of an external energy source, et voilà.

 Marie Curie took over his research and studied radioactivity more elaborately, and among other things, isolated other naturally radioactive compounds besides uranium.
 The discovery of radioactivity lead to public enthusiasm.
 We discovered a new substance that magically emits a new kind of beam: x-rays.
-It could give you superpowers! (note that this was the pre-comics era, so superpowers was not the term actually used).
+It could give you superpowers!
+(Note that this was the pre-comics era, so superpowers was not the actual term used.)